Why choose this subject?

 Subject specific entry requirements

-Mathematics and English GCSE at grade 4 or above.
-Art and Design GCSE grade 4 or above.
-Alternatively, an interview and portfolio presentation will be offered.
+Mathematics and English GCSE at grade 5 or above.
+GCSE photography grade 6 or above.
+Alternatively, an interview and portfolio presentation will be offered to students who have not undertaken a GCSE in photography.

 Students will be able to access an array of art and design careers as well as progressing to higher education in the form of a degree or through foundation year to degree.